 Yoga sessions are run by Amanda Lynn, a well-experienced yogi who teaches traditional Hatha yoga and Vinyasa Flow, emphasizing the linking of the breath with movement and developing a balance between strength and flexibility.
 Her classes include Pranayama (breathing techniques) and a short meditation.

-She continues with Yoga education in Radiant Light Yoga (now in 3rd year of teacher training), is completing Therapeutic Yoga for Arthritis in January 2014, Therapeutic Yoga for the Spine March 2014 and continues to attend other yoga workshops.
+Amanda teaches yoga at Langri Tanpa Buddhist Centre.
+She continues with Yoga education in Radiant Light Yoga, completing Therapeutic Yoga for Arthritis in January 2014, Therapeutic Yoga for the Spine March 2014 and continues to attend other yoga workshops.
 Her classes develop strength and flexibility while allowing students to work to their own capacity, as deeply as they feel comfortable, and at the same time having the opportunity to explore more challenging options.

 Amanda is experienced in teaching yoga for all levels and is enthusiastic about sharing her yoga knowledge with anyone who is interested.
 She describes her teaching as process orientated, rather than statically focused on goals.
 All postgraduate students are welcome to attend.

 Equipment needed: comfortable clothing and a yoga mat if you have one.
 A few yoga mats will be available for students to borrow if they don’t have their own.